 Over 18 million people currently call the Bay watershed home.
 By 2050, that population will likely increase to 22.5 million.
 If recent trends continue, most new jobs and homes are expected to be located at the periphery of major cities (e.g., Harrisburg, Baltimore, Washington D.C., Richmond, and Norfolk) and major transportation corridors (e.g., I-81, I-95, I-66).
 These trends could change due to emerging technologies (e.g., driverless cars), more flexible workplaces and schedules, changing cultural preferences, the construction of new roads, state and local land use policies, land conservation efforts, and other factors.

-In 2018, the Chesapeake Bay Program adopted policies that form the basis for incentivizing conservation by accounting for growth in the Bay TMDL.
-This is based on use of the Chesapeake Bay Land Change Model (CBLCM) to forecast future urbanization across multiple counties or states based on the best available regional-scale data and information.
-The model is capable of simulating multiple future scenarios of urbanization.
-The Chesapeake Bay Program adopted a “Current Zoning” scenario as representing the most probable land use conditions in 2025; this will serve as the TMDL baseline scenario for evaluating the effects of Best Management Practices (BMPs).
+In 2018, the Chesapeake Bay Program (CBP) Partners agreed to account for the potential growth in pollution by basing their restoration plans on plausible future conditions for the year 2025.
+Because population growth and associated changes in land use can increase population, the Chesapeake Bay Land Change Model (CBLCM) was developed to forecast future scenarios of urbanization throughout the watershed based on the best available local and regional-scale data and information.
+The Chesapeake Bay Program adopted a “Current Zoning” scenario as representing the most probably land use conditions in 2025: this will serve as the TMDL baseline scenario for evaluting the effects of BMPs.

-The Chesapeake Bay Program partners have crafted a set of thematic “what if” representations of the future.
+The CBP partners have crafted a set of thematic “what if” scenarios that include conservation and/or land use planning elements.
 Each of these thematic scenarios assumes a variety of organizations and government agencies proactively pursue efforts focused on one of three themes: conserving forests and wetlands, conserving farmlands, or managing growth.
 These thematic scenarios — referred to as the “Conservation Plus Family of Scenarios” — serve as strawmen for “land policy BMPs”, and as such they can be used to demonstrate the potential for crediting land use planning and land conservation efforts under the Bay TMDL restoration framework.

-Over time, adoption of the Conservation Plus BMPs is expected to provide an important incentive for conservation — and a new tool for localities to meet the TMDL requirements.
+Over time, adoption of land conservation and land use planning BMPs is expected to provide an important incentive for conservation — and a new tool for localities to meet the TMDL requirements.
 For more information, see: Crediting Conservation FAQs